Skip to content

 ⚠️ You won’t be able to delete a series or image from your case after starting the upload.

-⚠️ Please preview and remove any unwanted series or images before uploading the case data or creating a draft.
+⚠️ Preview and deselect all unwanted series or images before uploading the case data or creating a draft.

 When creating your Draft case: